University of Chicago requirements isn’t exactly easy to accomplish. Why?

 Mid-Year report?
 Didn’t I already submit all my grades?

 You did.
 Now they want to make sure you didn’t start slacking afterwards. 😉

-Your student needs to ask their Academic Advisor to send a mid-year report with grades or transcript your first semester or first trimester by February 1, 2015.
+Your need to ask your Academic Advisor to send a mid-year report with grades or transcript your first semester or first trimester by February 1, 201.

-Their school may have their own form for this, or the counselor can use the UCA or CA’s form.
-Either will work — just make sure this gets done, and looks good!
+Your school may have their own form for this, or the counselor can use the UCA or CA’s form.
+Either will work — just make sure this gets done and looks good!

 Step #10: Use Extra Opportunities to Stand Out

-This means the supplemental criteria offered as an option for University of Chicago admissions.
+This means the supplemental criteria offered as an option for the University of Chicago requirements.